Waved woodpecker: Distribution and habitat

+The waved woodpecker primarily inhabits a variety of wooded landscapes including the interior and edges of rainforest, terra firme and várzea forest, secondary forest, and treed savannah.
+In most of its range it occurs between 100 and 900 m but is found locally as high as 1140 m; in Ecuador it reaches only 500 m.

 Behavior

 Movement

 The waved woodpecker is a year-round resident throughout its range.

 Feeding

-The waved woodpecker's primary food is ants and termites; it also eats seeds, fruits, and berries.
-It usually forages singly or in pairs but does sometimes join mixed-species feeding flocks.
-In the forest interior it mostly forages near or in the canopy.
+The waved woodpecker's primary food is ants and termites; it also eats sap, seeds, fruits, and berries.
+It usually forages singly, in pairs, or in small family groups, but does join mixed-species feeding flocks.
+In the forest interior it forages on tree trunks, branches, and vines from the mid-level to the canopy.
+It captures prey by pecking, probing, and gleaning.

 Breeding

-The waved woodpecker breeds between late May and August in the Guianas and possibly earlier southeast of there in Brazil.
+The waved woodpecker breeds between late February and April in Venezuela, between late May and August in the Guianas, and possibly earlier and later in Brazil.
 It excavates the nest cavity in a living or dead tree, typically between 4 and 30 m above the ground.
 The clutch size, incubation period, time to fledging, and details of parental care are not known.